 - you can load an add-on without signing it and without needing to disable signing.

-Updating a temporary add-on
+Updating a temporary extension

 - If you change files that are loaded on demand, like content scripts or popups, then changes you make are picked up automatically, and you'll see them the next time the content script is loaded or the popup is shown.